Custom hip replacement: What are the advantages?

 How is a custom prosthesis made?

-The process begins with detailed imaging studies, such as magnetic resonance imaging (MRI) or computed tomography (CT) scans, which provide three-dimensional images of the hip joint.
+The process begins with detailed imaging studies, such as a CT scan, which provides three-dimensional images of the hip joint as well as the entire lower limb anatomy.

 These images are then used to create a digital model of the patient's hip, allowing surgeons to accurately plan the procedure and design a customised implant.
 Advanced software algorithms analyse the data to optimie the fit and alignment of the implant, ensuring optimal function and longevity.